 Central Arizona College is concerned about the safety and welfare of the entire college community and its guests.
-The college has developed a number of procedures, policies, and programs to help promote a safe and secure learning and working environment.
+The College has developed several procedures, policies, and programs to help promote a safe and secure learning and working environment.

 Realistically, no town or city, large or small, can be free of all crime.
 The same is true for institutions of higher education.
 However, Central Arizona College (CAC) believes that a safer campus results from a partnership between many constituencies, beginning with the efforts of each individual.
 The following information is provided to assist each college community member and visitor in contributing to a safer college experience.